Quick Answer

 The Bottom Line

 A feng shui wardrobe should support the bedroom instead of acting like a second focal point.
-When the storage is edited, repaired, and visually quieter, the whole room usually settles down.
+When the storage is edited, repaired, and visually quieter, the whole room feels easier to rest in.

 Start by reducing inside pressure, then calm the doors and protect the bed zone.
 Those moves do more for wardrobe feng shui than any decorative fix on the outside alone.